 You want to encourage an environment where everybody is contributing, not just the loud extroverts amongst your team.
 Reduce any red tape or formality associated with communication, to avoid employees just keeping quiet.
 Something which isn’t healthy for employees or for your team as a whole.

-Setting expectations on which employees can finalise communication channels.
+Setting expectations on which employees can finalise communication channels is one of our top tips to build remote work culture.
 Team members can connect over these channels and discuss events, ideas, strategies and plans.

 There are multiple collaboration and creative channels available today in the market.
 They let you share voice messages, documents, links, files, etc. They are super convenient and fast.